samrobbins85/linux-post-install/README.md

 2. Under settings, go to `Configure KOrganiser`
 3. Go to `Calendars` under `General` and click `Add`
 4. Proceed with the steps to add Google Calendar
+5. In the system tray, turn off notifications for the KOrganiser Daemon.

 ## Panel